MCDMSociety/MOrepo/contribute.md

 The structure of the `instances` folder is as follows:

--   A file `ReadMe.md` containing a description of the instances and formats (markdown).
-You may browse the [sub-repositories](https://github.com/MCDMSociety) for examples.
 -   A folder for each file format (e.g. `raw` and `xml`).
 That is, different file formats may be used.
 If you have used a plain text/raw format then name this format `raw` and add a description to the `ReadMe.md` file.
 Each file format folder contains the sub-folders defined in the `instanceGroups` entry of the `meta.json` file.
 That is, if we consider the `meta.json` file above then folders `AP` and `MMAP`.
 -   Instance file names must start with the contribution name and end with the file format suffix.